SPGryphons/GryphonCTF2017-Lite-Challenges/challenges/programming/Grandma's Pi/README.md

 Distribute all the contents inside `distrib` folder to the users.

 ## Solution
-The digits of Pi separate the hidden text.
+The digits of Pi separate the characters of the hidden text.

 Full hidden text: Grandma baked my favourite!
 A Lemon Meringue Pie!
 Wha..
 What's this?
 There's a flag in the pie.
 GCTF{5UG4R_5P1C3_4ND_3V3RYTH1NG_N1C3}